-A very robust CFD mesh of the multiphase model was generated using Simpleware module +FE and exported directly to COMSOL for solving a Navier-Stokes equation and to calculate basic parameters such as absolute permeability.
+The meshed porous media model was then imported to commercial PDE-solver COMSOL Multiphysics® for solving a Navier-Stokes equation and to calculate basic parameters such as absolute permeability.
 This workflow allowed for modelling of the transportation of chemical components in the real pore-level geometry.

 In this project a high-quality 3D model and robust mesh was generated in Simpleware software in order to simulate pore-scale chemical transport in porous media.
 The straightforward workflow sets up the potential for new rock physics studies into dispersion and diffusion, as well as multi-phase flow, depending on available computational resources.

 Do you have any questions about this case study or how to use Simpleware software for your own workflows?